-Wheelchair seating is along the front rows of sections 1-5 and 12-17 as well as Section 10 facing Edinburgh Castle and allows for an attendant’s seat at no cost.
+Wheelchair seating is along the front rows of sections 1-5 and 12-17 at ground level and Section 10 facing Edinburgh Castle.
+These spaces allows for an attendant’s seat.
+There is medical services on the esplanade if required and help can be given to push wheelchairs up the cobbled street.

 Also remember that the convoy arrives before everyone is seated which means a longer evening.
 If it is cool be prepared and bring a blanket, there are people to help and medics on site if required.
 Hot drinks are also available to buy on the esplanade and seat cushions and poncho’s.

 Other points to consider: No umbrellas, no flash photography, no alcohol and no glass bottles are permitted.
 Only small bags or rucksacks under 25 litres are permitted.
 All bags are searched.
 No smoking or vaping allowed in the tattoo arena.
 You will also need ID with your ticket entry as security is very tight.

-What to wear to the 2019 Edinburgh Military Tattoo?
+What to wear to the Royal Edinburgh Military Tattoo?

 I always wear layers and buy the £1 padded seat cushion at the event.
 I take a warm jumper over a top.
 Warm coat with hood, remember, no umbrellas if it rains, comfortable shoes for walking up the cobbled Royal Mile and gloves in my pocket as a back up.
 I have never actually worn them or needed to put my hood up but it reassures me.
 The temp does drop significantly around 9.30/10pm and the later Saturday night 10.30 show will be significantly colder.

 There is no pre show acts.
 The commentator is the only warm up before the Tattoo starts.
 You may wish to be seated and enjoy the atmosphere but I usually just walk up 20 mins before the show starts.
 The entrance to the castle is narrow and cobbled and does bottle neck.
 If you don’t like crowds wait till nearer show time.

 There are plenty of restaurants around the Royal mile and the Grassmarket offering something for everyone purse.
 As I mentioned earlier it gets really busy as the festival is also taking place around the Royal Mile etc.